wxleong/tpm2-cmd-ref/README.md

 $ tpm2_changeauth -c l lockoutpswd
 ```

-Platform auth value is not persistent, after a TPM reset, it will be set to empty auth.
+Platform authvalue is not persistent, after a TPM reset, it will be set to empty auth.

 Check auth set information:
 ```